 The core argument in favor of universal health care is the moral one, especially for people of faith.
-26-year-old Alec Smith of Minnesota died in 2017 because he could not afford insulin is immoral.
-20-year-old Sarah Broughton of California died because she could not afford treatment for a sinus infection before it spread, and Hedda Martin of Michigan was rejected for a heart transplant and directed to conduct a private fundraiser to cover costs.
+26-year-old Alec Smith of Minnesota died in 2017 because he could not afford insulin.
+That is immoral.
+It is also immoral that 20-year-old Sarah Broughton of California died because she could not afford treatment for a sinus infection before it spread, and that Hedda Martin of Michigan was rejected for a heart transplant and directed to conduct a private fundraiser to cover costs.

 With 100 million people in the U.S. uninsured or underinsured, we know that nearly two-thirds of Americans defer or skip needed health care each year due to cost.
 Thousands die as a result.
 And we know that other nations with single-payer health care have better outcomes at a lower cost than we do.
 Our current system is a moral failure.
 We must change it.

 But it is also legitimate to ask, as Cooper did, what that change will cost.
 So it is exciting to see that the Political Economy Research Institute (PERI) at the University of Massachusetts-Amherst recently completed the most comprehensive, authoritative analysis of the costs and benefits of a Medicare for All system.